akka/akka-grpc/docs/src/main/paradox/server.md

 which is a @scala[partial ]function from `HttpRequest` to @scala[`Future[HttpResponse]`]@java[`CompletionStage<HttpResponse>`].
 @scala[The partial function should be made total before giving it to Akka HTTP by for example providing 404 as as default response].

+The server will run one instance of the implementation and that is then shared between requests, this mean that it must be thread safe.
+In the sample above there is no mutable state, for more about safely implementing servers with state see @link-ref-how-do-you-do-it?[stateful]

 A main program that starts a Akka HTTP server with the `GreeterService` looks like this:

 Scala